ernest-bruce/human-internet/free_humanity/free_humanity.md

 > Gadde and Roth noted that Twitter expects these sorts of campaigns to continue and said that Twitter's Site Integrity team will **“continue to proactively combat nefarious attempts to undermine the integrity of Twitter, while partnering with civil society, government, our industry peers, and researchers to improve our collective understanding of coordinated attempts to interfere in the public conversation.”**

-Twitter’s inability to verify that users are real human·beings or legal entities allowed criminal organizations like Russia’s Internet Research Agency to spread fake news and hate on its platform
+Twitter’s inability to verify that users are real human·beings or legal·entities allowed criminal organizations like Russia’s Internet Research Agency to spread fake news and hate on its platform

-an infrastructure that is based on real confirmable identities would not prevent individuals from posting fake and hateful content but would make it easier for people to identify the source of content, and gauge by themselves whether the content should be believed
+an infrastructure that is based on real confirmable identities would not prevent individuals from posting fake and hateful content but would make it easier for people to identify the source of the content, and gauge by themselves whether it should be believed
 &nbsp;

 #### [Twitter warns that private tweets were public for years](https://www.bbc.com/news/technology-46918859)